Configuration

 Display dates in logs and reports in Month-Day-Year or Day-Month-Year format.

-Select the date format from the drop down menu.
+Select the date format from the drop-down list.

 Default value